CHAPTERS 27-29

 Greg stepped up behind him, looking over his shoulder.
 “Find anything interesting?”

-“James’ file for his neural transfer project isn’t here,” Richard said.
+“James’ research content for his neural transfer project isn’t here,” Richard said.
 He glanced around the office, and paused.
 “Sesame’s box isn’t here either.
 I don’t remember seeing it yesterday.
 Did he bring it in?”

 “I overheard James telling Heather he’d left it home yesterday,” Chelo said.